dvcrn/facebook-ng/README.md

 # facebook-ng
 [![Built Status](https://travis-ci.org/dabido/facebook-ng.png "Build Status")](https://travis-ci.org/dabido/facebook-ng/)

-facebook-ng is directive / factory for wrapping the Facebook javascript SDK
+facebook-ng is a directive / factory for wrapping the Facebook javascript SDK

 # Install
 Download the sources from this repository or simply use bower